 Aqua vs Parblue, they are different

-A bird sold as "Aqua" in one country may be a Parblue compound in another.
-When importing or purchasing stock claimed to be Aqua, always request breeding records to confirm which gene the turquoise is caused by.
-Mixing up Aqua and Parblue lines in a breeding program produces unpredictable results.
+A bird described as "Aqua" in one country may be the Parblue compound (bl1 // bl2) in another.
+When importing stock described as Aqua, always request breeding records to confirm which pair of blue-locus alleles the turquoise comes from.
+Confusing an aqua // bl1 bird with a bl1 // bl2 bird in a breeding programme produces unpredictable results, because only the first of the two can pass on an aqua allele.

 Model every Aqua pairing instantly